Service identity verification for pyOpenSSL & cryptography.

 - you use pyOpenSSL and don’t want to be MITMed or

-- if you want to verify that a PyCA cryptography certificate is valid for a certain hostname.
+- if you want to verify that a PyCA cryptography certificate is valid for a certain hostname or IP address.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.